MAGAZINE · INTERVIEW

 Gachot

 My design career really started at Studio Sofield.
-I had been with Bill at AERO too, but I was fortunate enough to continue working for him for 10 years.
+I had been with Bill at AERO, too, but I was fortunate enough to continue working for him for 10 years.
 I worked at reception, I worked as Bill’s assistant, I worked on events – I had the opportunity to do it all and be surrounded by the best!
-Bill was the person who encouraged me to commit to pursuing design – so I did and here we are!
+Bill was the person who encouraged me to commit to pursuing design – so I did, and here we are!

-2. Has there been a defining moment in your career ?
+Do you think there has been a defining moment in your career?

 The talented people in the community that I’ve had the great fortune of working for and with have all been defining.
 Working in design, development, branding, and marketing/PR with Bill, of course, Andre Balazs, John, and the talented teams along the way.

-3. What is your favorite type of client/project ?
+What is your favorite type of client/project?

 We truly enjoy all our projects for different reasons (not a bad gig to have!).
 We always try to keep our portfolio diverse.
 The crossover of ideas from hospitality to residential and everything in between keeps all of us thinking creatively.